Aktualisiert: vor 5 Tagen

 Here are just two examples:

-A bread-less Bean Burger with Arugula, Vegetables, Fermented Ketchup & Lacto-fermented Red Onions
+A Lentil Burger with Lettuce, Tomatoes, Fermented Ketchup & Lacto-fermented Onions

-Tempeh Sandwich with Avocado, Lettuce, Tomato, Kombucha Mustard & Fermented Ketchup.
+Tempeh Sandwich with Avocado, Lettuce, Tomato, Kombucha Mustard, Fermented Ketchup & our Garlic Dill Pickle.